baumanj/ccsubs/README.md

 * If, upon request creation, there's a good match, go straight there rather than availability add.
 * Calendar output (iCal, Google Calendar, etc.) to remind people of their swap obligations
-* Mass emails for upcoming shifts that are understaffed
+* Mass emails for upcoming shifts that are understaffed *!
+Notification to volunteer services for sub/swap requests that haven't been fulfilled when the shift is only one or two days away.
-* Notification to volunteer services for sub/swap requests that haven't been fulfilled when the shift is only one or two days away.
+*!
+Know when shifts are low (get shift information)
 * See if I can replace User#upcoming_coverage with a proper relation
 * Change "reset password" language
 ☑ Remove superfluous "details box" on request view